MarcosFlavioGS/Password_Genius/README.md

 $ ./passgen [command] [dirname]
 ```
 - [command] can be any of the following:
-   - *Generate*:  Generates a new password and saves it in a file in the specified directory name.
+   - *Generate* | *g*:  Generates a new password and saves it in a file in the specified directory name.
-   - *Insert*: Inserts a password into the specified dir file.
+   - *Insert* | *i*: Inserts a password into the specified dir file.
    - *get*: Retrieves the password from the specified file.
+   - *config*: Creates the config file for Passgen.
+   - *version*: Displays the current version.
 - [dirname] is the path to the directory where the password will be stored or retrieved.
+Also, it is the identifier.

 ## Examples